-This non-credit course will provide instructors with information and ideas for teaching in an online or hybrid environment.
+This non-credit course will provide instructors with information and ideas for teaching online, whether the intention is to teach a course exclusively online, or simply to incorporate online components.
+Experience teaching online is not required.
 Introduction to Teaching Online is offered entirely online through Blackboard.
 As a participant you will experience what it is like to learn online which will help you become familiar with the environment your students will encounter in their online learning.

 Topics covered will include:

 - An overview of online learning including benefits and challenges for instructors and students.

 - The importance of community in online environments